 Meet Drew

 My life has been defined by service to my country and my community.
-As a Marine Officer deployed around the world, as a volunteer locally on boards and commissions for Thornton, and as a small business owner, I’ve always felt the call to serve those around me.
+As a volunteer firefighter, as a Marine Officer deployed around the world, as a volunteer locally on boards and commissions for Thornton, and as a small business owner, I’ve always felt the call to serve those around me.
 It’s who I am.

 Now, I’m running to represent Ward 4 on Thornton City Council.
-My mission is simple: to serve you and help make Thornton a place where our families—and future generations—can thrive.
+My mission is simple: to serve you and help make Thornton a place where our residents, families, and future generations can thrive.

 For the past 15 years, I’ve lived right here in Thornton, raising my family and working alongside neighbors to build a stronger, more connected community.